Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 As of `v4.0.0-rc1` invalid values (also invalid typed values like `-` for a numeric field) will not be saved to the data model.
 Before we release `v4.0.0` these cases will also present validation errors to the user.
 {{% /notice %}}

+**Note:** If you have set up a `RuleHandler.js` file in your app, you may need to update it to handle the new data types.
+In cases where the `RuleConfiguration.json` file specified a path that pointed to a `number` or `boolean` field, the `RuleHandler.js` file would previously receive a string value.
+This is no longer the case, and code in `RuleHandler.js` should be updated accordingly.

+**Note:** In addition to all of this, the app frontend now properly supports objects and `null` values.
+This should not affect most apps, but it might be of interest when writing data processor code on the backend.
+If your data model initializes an object, even if empty, the app-frontend will now preserve that object in later communication with the backend.
+Previously, app-frontend would remove empty objects from the data model, leading to data processors having to re-initialize the object on the backend every time.
+Please note that app-frontend does not initialize objects for you the first time, so you still need to do that in your data model or data processor code.

+## The `saveWhileTyping` property now only accepts numbers

+The `saveWhileTyping` property on the `Input` component and other Input-like components used to accept a boolean value for turning off saving while typing.
+In v4, saving while typing is always enabled, but it is still possible to delay saving by setting `saveWhileTyping` to a number larger than 400 (our default debounce time in milliseconds).

+When delaying saving, we may still save the data to the backend before that time, for example when the user navigates away from the field and starts typing in a new field (with a lower, or default `saveWhileTyping` value).

+If your app relied on disabling `saveWhileTyping` to ensure your custom data processor was not called too often (as we've often seen done when a change in one field triggers an API call), you should consider making the expensive action in your data processor a custom action instead, via adding a [CustomButton component](/app/development/ux/components/custombutton/) nearby the field.
+This way the user controls when the action is triggered, not our automatic saving functionality.

 ## Components will not show up if they contain configuration errors